purple-force/css-minify/README.md

 `css-minify --dir sourcedir`

+And then, if you want to specify output directory, use `-o` or `output` like below(introduced in 1.1.0):

+`css-minify -d sourcedir -o distdir`

+or

+`css-minify --dir sourcedir --output distdir`

 **Tips:**

 All css source files are in the sourcedir directory

-At last,you will see the minified css file,which is ended with `.min.css`,in `current directory /css-dist`.
+At last, you will see the minified css file, which is ended with `.min.css` in directory specified by `-o` or `--output`, which is `css-dist` by default.